Aardman Animations: 2020–present

 In December 2020, Netflix announced an Aardman Christmas musical special entitled Robin Robin.
 The 30-minute short, starring Bronte Carmichael, Richard E. Grant, Gillian Anderson and Adeel Akhtar, was released on the platform on 24 November 2021.

 On 9 August 2021, it was announced that Gurinder Chadha was directing a musical claymation feature set in India, telling the story of an elephant dreaming about becoming a dancer.

 On 30 November 2021, Aardman began producing The Very Small Creatures for Sky Kids and Apple TV.

 On 20 January 2022, Netflix announced a sequel to Chicken Run entitled Chicken Run: Dawn of the Nugget.
 The film, starring Thandiwe Newton and Zachary Levi, premiered on the platform on 15 December 2023.
 A new Wallace and Gromit film was also confirmed to be 'in the works' for a 2024 release on the BBC in the UK and Netflix for the rest the world.
-Also in 2022–2023, the 52 episode children's series Lloyd of the Flies aired on CITV.
+Also in 2022–2023, the 52 episode children's series Lloyd of the Flies, Aardman's first CG production without the involvement of another company, aired on CITV.
+The series was announced in 2021 and premiered on 20 September 2022.

 Aardman is one of the nine studios involved with Lucasfilm's Star Wars: Visions Volume 2, contributing the film "I Am Your Mother".

 Newclay Products, the factory that made Lewis Newplast, the modelling clay used by Aardman, shut down in March 2023; Aardman purchased enough remaining clay to cover the 2024 Wallace and Gromit film.
 The Daily Telegraph initially reported that the studio may not be able to produce new films afterwards due to a lack of clay, but Aardman later released a statement clarifying that it would find a new supplier.